dmbarbour/glas/docs/GlasApps.md

 A stateful random number generator is awkward in context of concurrency, distribution, and incremental computing.
 However, we can easily provide access to a stable, cryptographically random field.

 * `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
-The seed argument is arbitrary and may be structured.
-To robustly partition the random field, users can include state keys in the seed.

-An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source.
-In a distributed runtime, all nodes share the secret.
+An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
+In a distributed runtime, all nodes would share this secret.
+The Seed value may be structured.
+To robustly partition the random field, users may include abstract state keys in the seed.

 ## Foreign Function Interface